-The People's Republic of Sierra Leone or Sierra Leone for short is a small west African country bordering the North Atlantic ocean between the People's Republic of Liberia (to the Southeast) and the Republic of Guinea (to the north and east).The Republic of Sierra Leone has a total land area of about 71,740 squared kilometers (about 120sq.km of which is covered by water) with about 402km of coastline.
-Just about 7.95% of the total land area of Sierra is arable (land good for farming).
+The Republic of Sierra Leone or 'Sierra Leone' for short is a small West African country bordering the North Atlantic ocean between the Republic of Liberia (to the Southeast) and the Republic of Guinea (to the north and east).The Republic of Sierra Leone has a total land area of about 71,740 squared kilometers (about 120sq.km of which is covered by water) with about 402km of coastline.
+Just about 7.95% of the total land area of Sierra Leone is arable (land good for farming).

-The Republic of Sierra Leone has an "estimated" population of about 5.5 million people with the population growth rate around 2.3%.
+The Republic of Sierra Leone has an "estimated" population of about 6.2 million people with the population growth rate hovering around 2.3%.
 About 38% of the total population of Sierra Leone live in urban areas in major cities and towns such as Freetown the capital of Sierra Leone.
 Freetown contains about 900,000 people.

-The People's Republic of Sierra Leone despite its small population size, remains one of the most culturally rich countries in all of Africa with a beautiful blend of several racial and ethnic groups living peacefully together.
+The Republic of Sierra Leone despite its small population size, remains one of the most culturally rich countries in all of Africa with a beautiful blend of several racial and ethnic groups living peacefully together.

 Sierra Leone has a literacy rate of about 35.1% for the entire population with the female literacy rate hovering around 24.4%.
 In other words, just about 24.4% of the total population of females above the age 15 living in Sierra Leone today can read and write which is one of the worst literacy rates in all of Africa.
 Poor education remains a major problem in Sierra Leone today.

 The Republic of Sierra Leone remains one of the HIV/AIDS killing zones in Africa today with an HIV/AIDS adult prevalence rate of about 1.6%.
 According to official statistics, about 50,000 people were living with the disease in 2009 with about 3,000 deaths recorded within the same year.
 Besides the deadly HIV/AIDS, killer diseases such as Malaria, Ebola, bacterial and protozoal diarrhoea, yellow fever, etc. continue to threaten several lives in Sierra Leone today.